What Is a Marine Propulsion Control System?

 These are controlled from the bridge through a separate control panel, or increasingly through an integrated conning system that combines main propulsion, rudder, and thruster controls.

-Thruster controls are an integral part of the propulsion controls engineering package on vessels equipped for dynamic positioning (DP), where all thrust devices must be coordinated automatically by the DP control system.
+Thruster controls are an integral part of the marine propulsion control package on vessels equipped for dynamic positioning (DP), where all thrust devices must be coordinated automatically by the DP control system.

 A defining feature of robust propulsion controls engineering is the control mode hierarchy.
 At any given time, the propulsion system must be under the command of exactly one control station.